oxguy3/dotfiles/sourcetree/README.md

 at `/usr/local/bin/git`.
 If your `git` is somewhere else, edit the value of the `GIT` variable near the top of `get_web_url.sh`.

+### Notes

-Note: You may store these scripts wherever you like, so long as you put `get_web_url.sh` in the same directory.
+* You may store these scripts wherever you like, so long as you put `get_web_url.sh` in the same directory.
+* If your repository has multiple remote URLs, this script iterate through the list of URLs in order until it finds one it can idenify.